 Define your change management pathways

 Keep the quantity of CM pathways to a manageable number.
 Start with a smaller set and expand as you learn how your organization addresses change.
-Define default CM pathways to use for multiple scenarios.

 Do the following items to define your CM pathways:

-- Use the CM process to identify the process steps for each change category
+- Use the CM process to identify the process steps for each change category and select the appropriate activities within each process step.

-- Use the CM RACI matrix to define the roles and select the responsibilities for the participants for each change category
+- Use the CM RACI matrix to define the roles and select the responsibilities for the participants for each change category.

-- Identify your deployment requirements, for example Dev-Test-Prod promotion, and segregation of duties
+- Identify your deployment requirements, for example Dev-Test-Prod promotion, and segregation of duties.

 Timing can be critical to a business situation, so it's important to maintain a flexible CM framework.
 You need to be comfortable with temporarily altering an existing CM pathway to fit a business need instead of defining a new CM pathway.
 For example, to expedite a change request, you may need to streamline the approval phase to get to the execution phase.